 Unity Forest is an initiative by the horticultural department of the Institut Redouté Peiffer in Anderlecht, just outside of Brussels.
-2,800 Sq m of open land will be transformed into a dense, biodiverse forest in collaboration with two other local schools: Lycée Soeur Emmanuelle & École Raymond Van Belle.
+2,800 Sq m of open land was transformed into a dense, biodiverse forest in collaboration with two other local schools: Lycée Soeur Emmanuelle & École Raymond Van Belle.

-Unity Forest will nourish the spirit too, offering a space to immerse oneself in nature, to observe the seasonal changes of the trees and also watch the transformation of this biodiversity desert into a flourishing urban forest.
+Unity Forest has undoubtedly nourished the spirit too, offering a space to immerse oneself in nature, to observe the seasonal changes of the trees and also watch the transformation of this biodiversity desert into a flourishing urban forest.

 Why the Unity Forest?

-The project will bring together teachers and students in Anderlecht and make each step of creation a shared, educational experience.
-The pupils and teachers will be trained in the Miyawaki method.
-The four main parts of the teaching programme will consist of: the study of the soil, preparation of the soil, native species research and planting.
-Unity Forest will engage and challenge the mind, encourage dialogue across different schools and age groups, and strengthen community bonds.
+The project focused on bringing together teachers and students in Anderlecht and making each step of the creation a shared, educational experience.
+The pupils and teachers were trained in the Miyawaki method.
+The four main parts of the teaching programme consisted of: the study of the soil, preparation of the soil, native species research and planting.
+Unity Forest has engaged and challenged the mind, encouraged dialogue across different schools and age groups, and strengthened community bonds.